openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``crosssdk.bbclass``
 ====================

-The ``crosssdk`` class provides support for the recipes that build the cross-compilation tools used for building SDKs.
+The :ref:`crosssdk <ref-classes-crosssdk>` class provides support for the recipes that build the cross-compilation tools used for building SDKs.
 See the ":ref:`overview-manual/concepts:cross-development toolchain generation`" section in the Yocto Project Overview and Concepts Manual for more